History of New England: Early national period

 After independence, New England ceased to be a unified political unit but remained a defined historical and cultural region consisting of its constituent states.
 By 1784, all of the states in the region had introduced the gradual abolition of slavery, with Vermont and Massachusetts introducing total abolition in 1777 and 1783, respectively.

 During the War of 1812, some Federalists considered seceding from the Union, and some New England merchants opposed the war with Britain because she was their greatest trading partner.
 Twenty-seven delegates from all over New England met in Hartford in the winter of 1814-15 for the Hartford Convention to discuss changes to the US Constitution that would protect the region and retain political power.
 The war ended triumphantly, and the Federalist Party was permanently discredited and faded away.

-The territory of Maine was a part of Massachusetts, but it was admitted to the Union as an independent state in 1820 as part of the Missouri Compromise.
+The territory of Maine was part of Massachusetts, but it was admitted to the Union as an independent state in 1820 as part of the Missouri Compromise.
 Today, New England is defined as the states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut.

 New England remained distinct from the other states in terms of politics, often going against the grain of the rest of the country.
 Massachusetts and Connecticut were among the last refuges of the Federalist Party, and New England became the strongest bastion of the new Whig Party when the Second Party System began in the 1830s.
 Leading statesmen hailed from the region, including conservative Whig orator Daniel Webster.

 New England proved to be the center of the strongest abolitionist sentiment in the country, along with areas that were settled from New England, such as upstate New York, Ohio's Western Reserve, and the states of Michigan and Wisconsin.
 Abolitionists William Lloyd Garrison and Wendell Phillips were New Englanders, and the region was home to anti-slavery politicians John Quincy Adams, Charles Sumner, and John P. Hale.
 The anti-slavery Republican Party was formed in the 1850s, and all of New England became strongly Republican, including areas that had previously been strongholds for the Whig and Democrat Parties.
-The region remained Republican until the early 20th century when immigration turned the states of southern New England towards the Democrats.
+The region remained Republican until the early 20th century, when immigration turned the states of southern New England towards the Democrats.

 The 1860 Census showed that 32 of the 100 largest cities in the country were in New England, as well as the most highly educated.
 New England produced numerous literary and intellectual figures in the nineteenth century, including Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne, Henry Wadsworth Longfellow, John Greenleaf Whittier, George Bancroft, William H. Prescott, and others.